automl/symbolic-explanations-hpo/README.md

 python run_sampling_hpobench.py --job_id 0 --run_type smac
 ```

-where `job_id` is an index to iterate over a list containing all models, hyperparameter-combinations, and datasets.
-Which models and datasets should be included in the list can be defined in `utils/hpobench_utils`.
-By default, one hyperparameter-combination is evaluated per model and dataset.
-This can be adapted by modifying the
-parameter `max_hp_comb` inside the script.

 By setting `run_type` to `rand`, the script furthermore allows to collect randomly sampled configurations and evaluate
 their performance.
 When setting `run_type` to `surr`, the script will collect random samples, but estimated their
 performance using the Gaussian process.
 Please note that, in the latter case, the BO sampling needs to be run
 beforehand to provide the Gaussian process models.

 ### Symbolic Regression